Sven-I-Am/php-tdd/README.md

   - now I can start writing the tests (the first test is provided through [the exercise readme](https://github.com/becodeorg/ANT-Lamarr-5.34/tree/main/3.The-Mountain/TDD#general-flow))
   - The first test gave me some grief, but it was a matter of following the clues given in the error messages and then checking the class constructors type declarations (bool and Boolean are not the same!)
   - The second test ran smoother, and I leaned it down to check only for valid timestamps, since I'll be adding a test to check that the endDate is always later than the startDate
-  - I added a check for the endDate to ensure the end date is always after the start date, and I made the duration check dependant on the endDatecheck
+  - I added a check for the endDate to ensure the end date is always after the start date
   - I rewrote my previous check and added a check to ensure both duration and endDate are true before returning true,
     - this will allow me to have specific error messages if false is returned on either
   - I wrote the test to check if a user can pay the rent, now I have to find a way to calculate the rent based on start and end date and implement that calculation
+  - Implemented rent calculation through class Bookings based on start and end date

 ## What I learned from this exercise
 <!--here you can write anything from a short summary on the subject of the exercise, a readable description of the new skills/knowledge you acquire, to an in depth clarification.
 As long as it helps you retain what you learned, or easily find the information when working on future projects-->